 Desert Wind Middle School

-- The teacher population of 14 teachers has declined by 22% over five school years.
+The teacher population of 30 teachers has grown by 114% over five school years.

 |Grades Offered||Grades 6-8|

 |Total Students||648 students|

 |Total Classroom Teachers||30 teachers|

 Desert Wind Middle School is ranked within the bottom 50% of all 2,111 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 The diversity score of Desert Wind Middle School is 0.71, which is more than the diversity score at state average of 0.65.
 The school's diversity has stayed relatively flat over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AZ)|

 Overall Testing Rank